 So internal linking helps your SEO by:

 Internal linking strengthens the overall search-engine-optimised value of a website.
 Internal linking across your website achieves this by providing clear paths for Google’s spider bots and a tight-knit network of pages and posts.
 In theory, by creating clear navigational paths with internal linking, you should also increase the time that users spend engaging with your website.
+We’ve recently experienced some great organic gains for ISO consultant, Blackmores, using an internal linking strategy.

 In the words of Google itself: